ziad-saab/fullstack-practice-project/README.md

 10. Using a valid token, create a new bookmark under a board you don't own and make sure it fails
 11. Try creating/modifying/deleting a bookmark without a token and make sure it fails

 Once all these elements are working through Postman, the next step will be to test how well they integrate with the client application.
-Since the app was built using the Apiary mock server, there should be a 100% match :)
+Since the app was built using the Apiary mock server, there should be a 100% match. **One thing you may have to do is add CORS to your API**.

 #### Front-end
 First, you should read all the existing code and understand what it's doing.
 You should also execute the code in your development environment and make sure it is working.